jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 #### ℹ️ iOS and iPadOS Versions Supported
 + iOS 15.0 or later.
 + iPadOS 17.0 or later (Health introduced in iPadOS 17.0).

+###### &nbsp;
+###### &nbsp;

+## ❤️ Health App Help
+### 🔐 Health App Access
+#### 🗒️ Does FastingReporter have access to write and read Carbohydrates in the Health app?
++ During your initial launch of FastingReporter, was the Health Access screen displayed?
++ Did you allow FastingReporter to write and read Carbohydrates?
++ If you did not allow FastingReporter to write and read Carbohydrates, you'll need to go to Settings > Apps > Health > Data Access & Devices > FastingReporter, and toggle on allow FastingReporter to write and read Carbohydrates.
++ Without write access, FastingReporter cannot add Carbohydrates data to the Health app.
++ Without read access, FastingReporter cannot report on your Carbohydrates data entered in the Health app.

+###### &nbsp;

+### 💌 Health App Usage
+#### 🗒️ How to add carbs via the Health app.
+1. Launch the Health app.
+2. Tap on the Browse button.
+3. Tap on the Nutrition row.
+4. Tap on the Carbohydrates row.
+5. Tap on the Add Data button.
+6. Enter the number of carbs.
+7. Adjust the Date and Time, if necessary.
+8. Tap on the Add button.

+###### &nbsp;

+##### ⚠️ HINT: Use the Shortcuts app to automate.
+E.g. In the Shortcuts Gallery, in the Stay Healthy section, use the Log My Weight shortcut as a start.